-Impacted parties are NGESO, Transmission Owners and all Network Operators
+Impacted parties are NESO, Transmission Owners and all Network Operators

 STC

-There is a possibility that there may need to be consequential changes made to the STC following this modification.
-It is therefore proposed that any change arising from this Grid Code modification to STCP 22-1 Production of Models for GB System Planning.
+There may need to be consequential changes made to the STC following this modification.
+It is therefore proposed that any change arising from this Grid Code modification will have to be acknowledged within STCP 22-1 Production of Models for GB System Planning.

-With TOs not being bound by the GC a change to ensure that the annual site compliance process, known as BO7, a requirement in the STC is required.
+With TOs not being bound by the GC a change to ensure that the annual site compliance process, known as BO7, a requirement in the STC is needed.

 Notification to the STC Panel so that the necessary consequential changes can be made.